-Symptoms related to prolapse include a bulge or sensation of fullness in the vagina, or an external bulge that extends outside of the vagina.
+Colpocleisis is a surgical procedure to correct advanced prolapse.
+Prolapse of the vagina or uterus is a common condition, with symptoms including a bulge or sensation of fullness in the vagina, or an external bulge outside of the vagina.
 It may cause a heavy or dragging sensation in the vagina or lower back and difficulties with passing urine or stool.
+11-19% of women will undergo surgery for prolapse during their lifetime.

 In this Health Topic

-A colpocleisis (or vaginal closure) is an operation which treats the symptoms of the prolapse by sewing the front and back walls of the vagina together.
-This prevents the vaginal walls from bulging either into or outside of the vagina and supports the uterus if it is present.
-Colpocleisis is only suitable for women who are not sexually active (and not intending to be at any point in the future), since the vagina will be closed off, not allowing vaginal intercourse.
+Colpocleisis (or vaginal closure) is an operation which corrects prolapse by sewing the front and back walls of the vagina together.
+This prevents the vaginal walls from bulging either into, or outside of, the vagina and supports the uterus if it is present.
+Colpocleisis is only suitable for women who are not sexually active and do not intend to be sexually active at any point in the future, since the vagina will be closed off, not allowing vaginal intercourse.
+Nothing can exit the vagina (the bulge) or enter the vagina.

-Colpocleisis can be carried out more quickly than other vaginal reconstructive procedures for prolapse, and so it is particularly suitable for women with medical problems which may make them less suitable for longer and more complex operations.
+Colpocleisis can be carried out more quickly than other vaginal reconstructive procedures for prolapse, so it is particularly suitable for women with medical problems which may make them less suitable for longer and more complex operations.
 It is associated with high success rates (90-95%), and so may also be an option for non-sexually active women who have recurrent prolapse following previous surgeries.
-It can be carried out in women either with or without a uterus.
+It can be carried out in women whether they still have their uterus or not.

 You will be asked about your general health and medication that you are taking.
 Any necessary investigations (for example, blood tests, ECG, chest x-ray) will be organized.
 You will also receive information about your admission, hospital stay, operation, pre- and post-operative care.

+Surgery requires either general or spinal anesthesia.
 When you wake up from the anesthetic you will have a drip (IV) to give you fluids and will have a catheter in your bladder.
-The catheter is generally removed 24 to 48 hours after the operation.
-You will be able to pass urine normally following a colpocleisis as the opening to the bladder is above the vaginal opening and thus is not affected by the procedure.
+The catheter is generally removed 24-48 hours after the operation.
+You will be able to pass urine normally following a colpocleisis since the opening to the bladder is above the vaginal opening and thus is not affected by the procedure.
+An overnight hospital stay is typical.

-It is normal to get a creamy white or yellow discharge for 4 to 6 weeks after surgery.
-This is due to the presence of stitches in the vagina.
+It is normal to have creamy white or yellow discharge for 4-6 weeks after surgery.
+The stitches in the vagina produce this discharge as they dissolve.
 As the stitches absorb, the discharge will gradually reduce.
 If the discharge has a bad smell, contact your doctor.
-You may get some blood-stained discharge immediately after surgery or starting about a week after surgery.
+You may see some blood-stained discharge immediately after surgery and after you walk or move about.
 This blood is usually quite minimal and old, brownish looking and is the result of the body breaking down blood trapped under the skin.

 Quoted success rates for colpocleisis are between 90% and 95%.